Daily Mail: Inter-war period

-1919 to 1930
+1919–1930

 Light-hearted stunts enlivened Northcliffe, such as the 'Hat campaign' in the winter of 1920.
 This was a contest with a prize of £100 for a new design of hat – a subject in which Northcliffe took a particular interest.
 There were 40,000 entries and the winner was a cross between a top hat and a bowler christened the Daily Mail Sandringham Hat.
 The paper subsequently promoted the wearing of it but without much success.

 In 1919, Alcock and Brown made the first flight across the Atlantic, winning a prize of £10,000 from the Daily Mail.
 In 1930 the Mail made a great story of another aviation stunt, awarding another prize of £10,000 to Amy Johnson for making the first solo flight from England to Australia.

 The Daily Mail had begun the Ideal Home Exhibition in 1908.
 At first, Northcliffe had disdained this as a publicity stunt to sell advertising and he refused to attend.
 But his wife exerted pressure upon him and he changed his view, becoming more supportive.
 By 1922 the editorial side of the paper was fully engaged in promoting the benefits of modern appliances and technology to free its female readers from the drudgery of housework.
 The Mail maintained the event until selling it to Media 10 in 2009.
 As Lord Northcliffe aged, his grip on the paper slackened and there were periods when he was not involved.
 His physical and mental health declined rapidly in 1921, and he died in August 1922 at age 57.
 His brother Lord Rothermere took full control of the paper.